61131/nginx-http-est/README.md

 This information will be used both in the validation of CSRs received from clients and when responding to requests for CSR attributes (using an operation path of "/csrattrs") required by the EST server.
 The EST server does not require client authentication or authorization to respond to requests for CSR attributes.

-### est_http

-* **syntax:** `est_http on|off|limit`
-* **default:** `off`
-* **context:** `location`

-Permits HTTP requests to be used for EST operations.

-When enabled, this option allows the EST server to receive and process requests over both TLS-secured HTTP (HTTPS) and unsecured HTTP.
-While [RFC 7030](https://datatracker.ietf.org/doc/html/rfc7030) only describes the use of a TLS-secured HTTP session for EST operations, the use of unsecured HTTP may be useful where a device lacks bootstrap client TLS certificates.
-This mode of operations is also useful to provide visibility of EST operations for development and debugging purposes.

-It is important to note that EST operations dependent upon TLS will be non-operational where these are performed over unsecured HTTP - These operations include certificate-based authentication and client demonstration of the proof-of-possession (POP) of the private key associated with a certificate signing request (CSR).

-Where the value of `limit` is employed for this configuration parameter, access via unsecured HTTP will be restricted to only those end-points not requiring client verification ("/cacerts" and "/csrattrs").

-### est_legacy

-* **syntax:** `est_legacy on|off`
-* **default:** `off`
-* **context:** `location`

-Enable compatibility with legacy EST clients.

-When enabled, this options includes the Content-Transfer-Encoding header in response messages as specified in [RFC 7030](https://datatracker.ietf.org/doc/html/rfc7030).
-This is required for compatibility with legacy EST clients which have not been updated in line with [RFC 8951](https://datatracker.ietf.org/doc/html/rfc8951) and [RFC 2616](https://datatracker.ietf.org/doc/html/rfc2616) which deprecates the use of this header.

 ### est_pop

 * **syntax:** `est_pop on|off`